 Ed was captivated by the spirit and character of the Ghanaian people.
 But he was appalled by the depth of poverty that surrounded him.
 A businessman, Ed understood that the contrast between this poverty and his own prosperity came not from any innate difference between himself and a poor Ghanaian farmer.

 Instead, the people he saw struggled because they lacked the knowledge, skills and tools needed to lift themselves out of poverty.
 So in 1968, Ed launched TechnoServe – short for “technology in the service of mankind.”
 He envisioned TechnoServe as a different type of nonprofit, one that would help poor people by connecting them to information and market opportunities.

 Today, TechnoServe works with enterprising people in the developing world to build competitive farms, businesses and industries.
-We have worked in more than 40 countries across Africa, Latin America and Asia, assisting thousands of businesses and transforming an estimated 10 million lives.
+We have worked in more than 40 countries across Africa, Latin America and Asia, assisting thousands of businesses and improving the incomes of millions of people.